PrudioHQ/prudio-docs/docs/about.md

-# About Prudio
+# About *Prudio*

 Prudio is the easiest way to engage your website visitors through Slack.

+Checkout our team at [assembly.com/prudio](https://www.assembly.com/prudio).